 Construction activities can present a risk to the environment within the site location and also outside the site boundaries.
 The site and its activities will only cause a risk to the environment or people if all parts of the pollutant linkage are present i.e. a source, a pathway and a receptor.

-Potential Sources;
+Potential Sources

-- Spillage of oils or liquids.
+- Spillage of oils or liquids

 - Run off from exposed ground /stockpiles.

+- Disposal of water from excavations.

+- Residue from concrete, cement and grout.

 - General Construction Waste.

-- Dust.
+- Dust

-- Noise.
+- Noise

-- Vibration.
+- Vibration

-- Vandalism.
+- Vandalism

-- Plant / vehicle emissions.
+- Plant / vehicle emissions

-Potential Pathways;
+Potential Pathways